 The Department of Geography offers course work leading to a Master of Science degree in Applied Geography and a 15-semester-hour certificate in Geographic Information Systems (GIS).
 You can also take graduate-level courses without enrolling in the degree program.

-You can gain additional insights by interacting and researching with faculty members from the Texas College of Osteopathic Medicine and specialists in environmental science.
+You can gain additional insights by interacting and researching with faculty members from the Texas College of Osteopathic Medicine in Fort Worth and specialists in environmental science.

-Our alumni work in geoprocessing, GIS development, environmental analysis, hydrogeologic analysis, remote sensing analysis, market area analysis and demographic analysis in the private and public sector.
-The U.S. Department of Labor has identified geotechnology as one of the three most important emerging and evolving fields.
+Our alumni work in geoprocessing, GIS development, environmental analysis, hydrogeologic analysis, remote sensing analysis, market area analysis and business location analysis in the private and public sectors.
+The U.S. Department of Labor has identified geospatial technology as one of the three most important emerging and evolving fields.

-Applied environmental geology focuses on the configuration and evolution of landforms that shape the Earth’s surface and their societal significance.
-You will study hazards such as flooding, expansive soils, landslides and coastal erosion.
+Applied geomorphology focuses on the configuration and evolution of landforms that shape the Earth’s surface and their societal significance.
+You’ll study hazards such as flooding, expansive soils, landslides and coastal erosion.

 Applied GIS plays a vital role in planning, policy and implementation in urban geography, economic/ business development, environmental science and medical geography.